javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 f().then(alert); // 1
 ```

-...We can explicitly return a promise, that would be the same:
+...We could explicitly return a promise, that would be the same:

 ```js run
 async function f() {